DennisD2/dec_lk401_usb/README.md

 This repo contains code to run the DEC LK401 via USB at modern computers.

-Most of the things work, I m writing these lines on the LK401.
+Most of the things work, I am writing these lines on the LK401.

 ## Required hardware